Culture ‘Seen’

 Left: An oversized white swan graces the NEMA proceedings and entertains attendees to the rhythmic beat of Caribbean drums as they await the start of the Keynote Session, Museums in the Mirror: Reflecting relevance in a Diverse Culture.

-the mainstream culture, museums are anticipating and planning for the shifts in programs, events and exhibitions that will address the interests and needs of those groups.
+With growing percentages of African-American, Latino and Asian populations joining the mix of those joining the mainstream culture, museums are anticipating and planning for the shifts in programs, events and exhibitions that will address the interests and needs of those groups.
 Museum collections and archived materials will have to be re-purposed to attract new members and visitors in the doors; acquisition strategies are shifting to reflect ethnic diversity, and programming is being tailored to address the interests of younger audiences with a perspective on the world shaped by global diversity and a perspective shaped by instant access in the Internet Age.

 Right: (from left to right) Kay Simpson, Springfield Museum, V.P.
 NEMA; Ken Yellis, museum & cultural organization project development specialist, Newport, RI; Marilyn Cruickshank, Educational Consultant, Massachusetts.